DL1XY/TH-D72-Kenwood/commands/FO.md

 	FO x

-Returns: memory channel number (3 digit)
+Returns: the configuration of VFO channel

 |p|function|
 |---|---|